pavlosp/pavlosp-web-nuxt/content/index.md

 ---
 title: 'Hello.
 I am Pavlos Papaefstathiou →'
-description: 'I''m a tech strategist, management consultant, avid photographer and visual storyteller'
+description: 'I''m a tech strategist & consultant, avid photographer and visual storyteller'
 ---
 Nice to e-meet you.
 I am a **management and strategy consultant** at **[Boston Consulting Group](https://www.bcg.com)**, based in London.